hunterom-pe/prompt-projects/README.md

-# Prompt Projects – AI That Works
+# Prompt Engineering – AI That Works

-## 👋 Welcome
+## Welcome

-This is a collection of real-world prompt engineering projects designed to show how AI can improve productivity, clarity, and efficiency across teams—whether you're in QA, marketing, finance, support, or beyond.
+This is my collection of real-world prompt engineering projects designed to show how AI can improve productivity, clarity, and efficiency across teams, whether you're in QA, marketing, finance, support, or beyond.

 My name is **Hunter Ortega-Mathews**, and after 12 years working in tech as a Senior Lead QA, I’ve shifted my focus to **prompt engineering**—the art of crafting effective instructions for large language models (LLMs) like ChatGPT.

-This repo is both a portfolio and a proof-of-concept.
-It demonstrates how thoughtful prompt design can solve problems, automate workflows, and support teams in meaningful ways—*without needing to write a single line of code*.
+This repo is both my portfolio and proof of prompt AI.
+It demonstrates how thoughtful, detailed prompt designs can solve problems, automate workflows, reduce worktime, and support teams in meaningful ways.

 ---

-## 🧠 What Is Prompt Engineering?
+## What Is Prompt Engineering?

-Prompt engineering is the skill of writing structured, precise, and goal-driven input to guide AI models to produce high-quality output.
+Prompt engineering is the skill of writing structured, precise, and goal-driven inputs to guide AI models to produce a high-quality, useful output.

 In simpler terms:
 > **It's how you talk to AI to get the results you actually need.**

 Great prompts don’t just “ask questions.”
 They:
-- Guide the model's tone, structure, and depth
+- Guide the tone, structure, and depth
-- Anticipate edge cases and clarify ambiguous input
+- Anticipate edge cases and covers layers of thought
 - Deliver consistent, reliable output
 - Transform vague ideas into usable results

 ---

-## 🏢 Why Companies Care
+## Why Companies Care

 Prompt engineering has massive potential to:
 - Save hours of manual work